johannschopplich/toon/README.md

   - `indent?: number` – Number of spaces per indentation level (default: `2`)
   - `delimiter?: ',' | '\t' | '|'` – Delimiter for array values and tabular rows (default: `','`)
   - `lengthMarker?: '#' | false` – Optional marker to prefix array lengths (default: `false`)
+  - `keyFolding?: 'off' | 'safe'` – Enable key folding to collapse single-key wrapper chains into dotted paths (default: `'off'`).
+When `'safe'`, only valid identifier segments are folded (v1.5)
+  - `flattenDepth?: number` – Maximum number of segments to fold when `keyFolding` is enabled (default: `Infinity`).
+Values 0-1 have no practical effect (v1.5)

 **Returns:**